Learn to meditate!

 Meditation is a state of consciousness which is just as natural to us as the waking, dream and deep sleep states with which we are all familiar.
 Just as there is no Buddhist dream state or Hindu deep sleep state or Christian waking state, there is no religion or tradition that can claim the state of meditation as their own.
 Thus everyone, regardless of religious affiliations, can practice and benefit from meditation and view the spiritual dimensions of this state from their own preferred tradition.
 Dr. Edwards has personally taught meditation to people of every faith, as well as priests, nuns, ministers, rabbis, Muslims, Native American elders, Buddhists, Hindus, agnostics and atheists.
-Everyone can benefit from meditation and view the experiences from their own perspective.
+Everyone can benefit from meditation and view their experiences from their own perspective.
 Fortunately we now have decades of scientific research proving the substantial positive effects that meditation has on the brain, body, immune system, attention, and even relationships.

-No single tradition or path can claim to be the sole effective means for entering the state of meditation.
-Dr. Edwards, the founder and director of the Anam Cara Meditation Foundation, has taught meditation to thousands of individuals using practices from diverse traditions and disciplines including yogic, Buddhist, Hindu, Christian, Sufi, shamanic, scientific/clinical, biofeedback, neurofeedback, pranayama, mindfulness, and more.
+Dr. Edwards, the founder and director of the Anam Cara Meditation, has taught meditation to thousands of individuals using practices from diverse traditions and disciplines including yogic, Buddhist, Hindu, Christian, Sufi, shamanic, scientific/clinical, biofeedback, neurofeedback, pranayama, mindfulness, and more.
 When taught skillfully many techniques can work to guide a person into accessing states of deep relaxation and meditation.
 People are drawn to different traditions and practices and it is best to find a school of thought or type of technique that you will really want to pursue through years of practice.
 This isn’t to say that all practices lead to the same level or depth of meditative awareness or can take one equally far along the meditative journey, but many techniques will do for the initial stages of learning to ease the mind, deeply relax the body, and begin dissolving the bondage we suffer from conditioned patterns of thinking/feeling/acting and identification with a false sense of self.

-People meditate for a variety of reasons, for improving health, enhancing performance, increasing creativity, reducing stress, opening the heart, and calming the mind.
+People meditate for a variety of reasons – improving health, enhancing performance, increasing creativity, reducing stress, opening the heart, and calming the mind.
 Some people meditate for religious or spiritual pursuits and the quest for wisdom and freedom from suffering.
-All of these can be accomplished if you meditate daily.
-The basic practice of meditation is deceptively simple: you sit, focus your attention and watch what happens.
-Of course we need to know what’s the best way to sit, what do we focus on and what is there to watch?
+All of these can be accomplished if you meditate regularly.
+The basic practice of meditation is deceptively simple: you sit, relax, engage your attention and watch what happens.
+Of course we need to know what’s the best way to sit, what do we give our attention to and what is there to watch?
 (Below you’ll find detailed written meditation instructions that answer these questions, as well as free downloadable audio recordings of guided meditations to go along with the written instructions.)

 Click HERE for written meditation instructions by Lawrence Edwards, PhD

-Click HERE for free MP3 guided deep relaxation by Lawrence Edwards, PhD
+Click HERE for free MP3 guided deep relaxation/breath meditation by Lawrence Edwards, PhD

 Click HERE for free MP3 guided mantra meditation using Om Namah Shivaya by Lawrence Edwards, PhD